 Any equipment not included as part of the standard engine version and thus not a fixed component of the engine is not in the volume of supply.
 Components especially developed and tested for this engine are readily available at BRP-Rotax.
-Auxiliary e ment certif · · The following auxiliary equipment has been developed and tested for this engine.
-See relevant Illustrated Parts Catalog Auxiliary e ment not c The following auxiliary equipment has not been developed and tested for this engine.
-See relevant Illustrated Parts Catalog The representation of components that are not within scope of the delivery is purely sym- bolic.
-It does not constitute the specification of the engine version and shall therefore only be seen functionally.
-The actual interpretation/selection of corresponding regulations is the aircraft manufacturer's responsibility.
+Auxiliary equip- ment certified The following auxiliary equipment has been developed and tested for this engine.
+See relevant Illustrated Parts Catalog Auxiliary equip- ment not certified The following auxiliary equipment has been developed and tested, but NOT certified for this engine.
+Certification of auxiliary equipment is the responsibility of the aircraft manufacturer.
+See relevant Illustrated Parts Catalog The representation of components that are not within scope of the delivery is purely symbolic.
+It does not constitute the specification of the engine version and shall therefore only